tnier01/SafeRouteToSchool/README.md

 - limit the map extent to Münster (Mirjeta)

 #### possible new tasks
+- fit the names of the routes in the route selection to make them unambiguous
 - add data for other years
 - make a video of the application